 Yes, unflavored wine is naturally gluten-free and safe to consume on a gluten-free diet.
 Wines with extra flavorings or additives may not be gluten-free.

-Types of wines that are naturally gluten-free include Bordeaux, cabernet sauvignon, chardonnay, Chianti, malbec, merlot, Moscato, pinot grigio, pinot noir, Port, riesling, rosé, sauvignon blanc, sherry, zinfandel and more.
+Types of wines that are naturally gluten-free include Bordeaux, cabernet sauvignon, Chardonnay, Chianti, malbec, merlot, Moscato, pinot grigio, pinot noir, Port, riesling, rosé, sauvignon blanc, sherry, zinfandel and more.
+Sparkling wines like Champagne and Prosecco are also gluten-free.

 However, to dive deeper into the answer of whether wine is gluten-free, we must look at the processes of making wine.